 Engaging more with the Board directors as opposed to ICANN staff.

-Improving the transparency and accessibility to the process, alowing the extension of the time for filing a Request for Recomsideration fron 15 to 30 days, and providing a rebuttal opportunity.
+Improving the transparency and accessibility to the process, alowing the extension of the time for filing a Request for Reconsideration from 15 to 30 days, and providing a rebuttal opportunity.

 Designing a Community Mechanism for Legitimacy and Enforceability

-Numerous legal structures, or mechanisms, have been explored by which the community could organize to have “legal personhood” (or legal standing) in California.
+Numerous legal structures, or mechanisms, have been explored by which The Community could organize to have “legal personhood” (or legal standing) in California.
 The CCWG-Accountability is recommending the Sole Member Model.
 This is the Community Mechanism in which ICANN’s Supporting Organizations and Advisory Committees jointly participate to exercise their community powers via the Sole Member of ICANN.
 In this model, community decisions in the Community Mechanism would directly determine exercise of the rights.
 ICANN Bylaws would establish the Community Mechanism as the Sole Member of ICANN with legal personhood and describe the composition and powers of the Community Mechanism Sole Member.
 Together, the Supporting Organizations and Advisory Committees who wish to participate in the Community Mechanism act as a legal person of ICANN.

-Each decision of the Sole Member would be made by the SOs and ACs through their own formal decision making processes, after a community-wide debate.
+Each decision of the Sole Member would be made by the SOs and ACs through their own formal decision making processes, after a community-wide debate (including voting and no-voting groups).
 No SO or AC, or any individual, has to 'join' ICANN or the Sole Member in order to exercise their rights, and no new legal obligations arise for any ICANN participant.

-The GNSO, ASO, ccNSO and ALAC have confirmed their intention to participate as voting members in this community mechanism.
-The community mechanism is designed in a sufficiently open fashion so that other ACs as well as potential new groups in ICANN can join and participate in a voting scheme at a later stage.
+The GNSO, ASO, ccNSO and ALAC have confirmed their intention to exercise voting possibility in this Community Mechanism.
+The Community Mechanism is designed in a sufficiently open fashion so that other ACs as well as potential new groups in ICANN can join and participate in a voting scheme at a later stage.

 Fundamental Bylaws

-ICANN’s Bylaws can generally be changed by resolution of the Board with a two-third majority.
-The CCWG-Accountability proposes revising ICANN’s Bylaws to establish a set of Fundamental Bylaws, which would hold special protections and can only be changed with 75% approval from the Board, based on prior approval by the community (see Power #3, above).
-The CCWG-Accountability recommends that following items have the status of Fundamental Bylaws:
+ICANN’s Bylaws actualy can generally be changed by resolution of the Board with a two-third majority.
+The CCWG-Accountability proposes revising ICANN’s Bylaws to establish a set of Fundamental Bylaws, which would hold special protections and can only be changed with 75% approval from the Board, based on prior approval by The Community (see Power #3, above).
+The proposed Fundamental Bylaws include the following items:

-The Mission, Commitments, and Core Values
+The Mission, Commitments, and Core Values.

-The Independent Review Process
+The Independent Review Process.

-The six community powers
+The community powers.

-The manner in which Fundamental Bylaws can be amended
+The manner in which Fundamental Bylaws can be amended.

-The community mechanism as the Sole Member Model
+The Community Mechanism as the Sole Member Model.

 The IANA Function Review and the Customer Standing Committee, and any other requirements from the CWG-Stewardship.